uw-pchem/uwpchem461/README.md

 cyclohexane, cyclohexene, benzene, hexane, to study the effects of resonance stability.
 The estimated heat capacity of a calorimetry and the temperature difference is used.
 The change in temperature is estimated based on the model that is used to fit the temperature vs time dataset.
-This fit model is the method called `uwpchem.Analyse.caloexp()`.
-An example of this fitting procedure is demonstrated in the jupyter notebook called "Demo.py".
+This model as a fit function given by the method called `uwpchem.Analyse.caloexp()`.
+An example of this fitting procedure is demonstrated in the jupyter notebook called "Demo.ipynb".

 ### Exp 9: Liquid-Vapor Equilibrium in Binary Systems
 This experiment estimates the Flory-Huggins parameter, for the Regular